BYU-Idaho's Visual Identity

 With full approval and support of the Communication Council and Executive committee, a website was developed by my team and I to provide an easily accessible home for new policies, styleguides, and approval processes.

 The process of building a website took us a great many more months as new questions bubbled to the surface.
-And since the launch of the site, we have been engaged in an ongoing, cyclical process of improvement.
-New developments arise regularly (like merchandizing guidelines) and refinements are still needed (like our logo guidelines).
+And since the launch of the site, we have been engaged in a cyclical process of improvement.